OliverKarger/Zabbix_AutomaticDarkMode/README.md

     This will add both Files as Read-Only Mounts

 This should be enough, but depending on your Docker Compose Project you might need to<br> complete additonal steps

+### Open Tasks:
+- Make this Work with Color Schemes from Graphs/Plots.
+Those are not controlled by CSS but by a PHP Code in `charts<0-7>.php`